NDIS Legislation Changes

 My goal is to attend lessons/activities/groups, can the NDIS pay for my classes?

-The general costs of your social and recreational activities are considered an everyday cost.
+The general costs of your social and recreation activities are considered an everyday cost.
 This means you’ll pay for things like membership, basic equipment or entrance fees.

 More information can be found in the Operational Guidelines for Social and recreational supports.